How do IR35 changes affect creative freelancers? (Q&A)

 BECTU have a good flyer which points you at some resources:

 If you want a general description of the legislation you can find it on gov.uk.
-But remember that this legislation was originally aimed at the construction industry and IT contractors, so some of it will feel at odds with the way we work as production freelancers.
+But remember that this legislation was originally aimed at the construction industry and IT contractors, so some of it will feel at odds with the way we work as freelancers in the creative industries.

 There is also an online “employment status” tool which the client is likely to use to determine your status.
 You can use the tool anonymously too, and check out the kinds of questions that HMRC deem to be important.